SquidXTV/FrameUI/README.md

 ## Core Concepts

+### Screen
-At its core, a `Screen` represents a visual interface displayed on one or more item frames, which can be customized to show various content.
+A `Screen` represents a visual interface displayed on one or more item frames, which can be customized to show various content.

+### Renderer
 Each `Screen` uses a `Renderer` implementation to define how its content is visually represented, allowing developers to customize the logic for rendering.

+### ScreenSpawner
 On the other hand, the `ScreenSpawner` implementation is used to define how to manage the lifecycle of screens, how they are created, updated and despawned.

+### Player interactions
+They also support click and scroll interactions, allowing for dynamic player interactions.
+Developers can customize the permissions for these actions and define their maximum interaction distance to trigger the event.
+Server owners can also disable these features entirely via the config.

+### Standard Implementations
 The library itself provides a `BufferedImageRenderer` implementation that renders a `BufferedImage` on a `Screen`.
 It also provides the `PacketScreenSpawner` as an implementation for `ScreenSpawner` that uses packets to spawn, update and despawn the screens in the Minecraft World.
 Map data is sent through packets as well.

-They also support click and scroll interactions, allowing for dynamic player interactions.
-Developers can customize the permissions for these actions and define their max interaction distance to trigger the event.
-Server owners can also disable these features entirely via the config.